Ensure you have completed all the steps in the following documents before continuing:

 This DQL query gets any

-data published by any broker the regional broker knows about.
+weatherdata published by any broker the regional broker knows about.

-button associated with the invoke
+Invoke button associated with the invoke field

-button associated with the output
+Table button associated with the output field

-column to the parsed-rwis-data input
+value column to the parsed-rwis-data input field

 You should see this table data update every 3 seconds.